STUDY TOUR AND SERVICE PROGRAM IN

 - Zach Solomon, medical student participant, Baylor College of Medicine

-Interhealth South America has been coordinating study and service programs in Ecuador for North American health professions students and
+Interhealth South America has been coordinating study and service programs in Ecuador for North American health professions students, resident

-health services.
+community, and public health services.
 In addition, emphasis is placed on medical Spanish language acquisition, with practical skills development in patient interviewing and examination.
-The format provides guided
+The

 format provides guided group and individual clinic experiences and service in global health, coordinated with immersion language learning.